simylein/minecraft-server/README.md

 spawn-protection=       (the number of block at the worldspawn only operators can touch)
 ```
 ## scripts
-The following scripts automate the start, stop, restart and backup procedure. <br>
+The following scripts automate the start, stop and restart procedure. <br>
 each one can be executed with:
 ```
 ./start.sh